-It is useful to broaden this framework and view the secondary and tertiary tiers of SW-PBS as a continuum of interventions that progress through a “scaling up” of supports with a broader range of delineated steps or stages.
-The following figure depicts the secondary-to-tertiary continuum, moving (a) small-group interventions, to (b) a small-group intervention with a unique feature for an individual student (i.e., a unique reinforcement schedule), to (c) an individualized function-based behavior support plan for a student (typically focused on one specific problem behavior), to (d) behavior support plans that cross settings (i.e., home and school), to (e) more complex and comprehensive (wraparound) plans that address multiple life domains (i.e., safety, basic needs, behavioral, emotional, medical cultural, etc) across home, school, and community.
+It is useful to broaden this framework and view the secondary and tertiary tiers of SWPBIS as a continuum of interventions that progress through a "scaling up" of supports with a broader range of delineated steps or stages.
+The following figure depicts the Tier 2 to Tier 3 continuum, moving (a) small-group interventions, to (b) a small-group intervention with a unique feature for an individual student (i.e., a unique reinforcement schedule), to (c) an individualized function-based behavior support plan for a student (typically focused on one specific problem behavior), to (d) behavior support plans that cross settings (i.e., home and school), to (e) more complex and comprehensive (wraparound) plans that address multiple life domains (i.e., safety, basic needs, behavioral, emotional, medical cultural, etc) across home, school, and community.

-The benefits that SW-PBS offer to the highest level of support on the continuum (wraparound) include experience with a problem-solving approach and using data to guide decisions.
-Also, full implementation of SW-PBS at the universal level provides a solid base of lower-level interventions (e.g., primary and secondary) to build on and more effective and supportive environments in which to implement wraparound plans.
+The benefits that SWPBIS offer to the highest level of support on the continuum (wraparound) include experience with a problem-solving approach and using data to guide decisions.
+Also, full implementation of SWPBIS at the universal level provides a solid base of lower-level interventions (e.g., Tier 1 and Tier 2 supports) to build on and more effective and supportive environments in which to implement wraparound plans.
 Within a three-tier system of behavioral support, students who need tertiary-level supports also have access to and can benefit from universal and secondary supports.
-Each level of support in SW-PBS is “in addition to” the previous level.
-In other words, no student only needs wraparound as the wraparound plan, with its multiple life-domain and multiple-perspective focus, often makes the universal and secondary supports available in the school effective for the student.
+Each level of support in SWPBIS is "in addition to" the previous level.
+In other words, no student only needs wraparound as the wraparound plan, with its multiple life-domain and multiple-perspective focus, often makes the Tier 1 and Tier 2 supports available in the school effective for the student.

 Allen, R. I., & Petr, C. G. (1998).
 Rethinking family-centered practice.
 American Journal of Orthopsychiatry, 68, 196–204.